slashvar/slashvar.github.io/_drafts/TailRecursiveFunctions.md

 ```

 You can see that once you get the result of a recursive call, you can compute the `+1` and
 then return your current result.
-We're going *there* until we reach the case, and then
+We're going *there* until we reach the stop case, and then
 *back* to compute the result.

 Now, let's use magical math tricks, and write a similar function: